geoffreylitt/ladybug/README.md

 config.middleware.insert_before(Rack::Sendfile, Ladybug::Middleware)
 ```

+3) Make sure you're using the puma web server, which is currently the
+only server that ladybug has been tested with.

+To use puma in Rails: add `gem 'puma'` to your `Gemfile` and `bundle install`.

-Then start up your server and try making a request.
+4) Then start up your server and try making a request.
 You should see your server program output something like:

 `Debug in Chrome: chrome-devtools://devtools/bundled/inspector.html?ws=localhost:3000`

-Navigate to that URL, and you'll see a Chrome Devtools window.
+5) Navigate to that URL, and you'll see a Chrome Devtools window.
 In the Sources tab, you can view your Ruby source code.
 If you set a breakpoint and then make another request to your server,
 it should pause on the breakpoint and you'll be able to inspect
 some variables in Devtools.

+**Security warning:** This debugger should only be run in local development.
+Running it on a server open to the internet could allow anyone to
+execute code on your server without authenticating.

 ## Development status